addyxvii/mid-ssv/RUN_THIS_REPO.md

 ## How it works?

-- Staking has never been so easy, thanks to SSV, you can stake your ETH and earn ssvETH without running your own validator ! 🤑
+- Staking has never been so easy, thanks to SSV, you can stake your ETH and earn lsdETH without running your own validator ! 🤑

 ### User Actions

-- User stakes their eth to a staking contract for which he is minted a liquid staked derivative token, ssvETH.
+- User stakes their eth to a staking contract for which he is minted a liquid staked derivative token, lsdETH.

 - Creates a ethereum validator key and gives it to staking pool for depositing for activation